 Any book about Spanish wines will give you some general information about sherry, but usually just some rough basics without going into detail.
 After all sherry is a peculiar wine, and behind this wine there’s a story that’s slightly difficult to tell.
 Regular wine connoisseurs tend to see it as an outsider wine.

 Books that specifically deal with sherry are rare, especially in English.
 I won’t list all of them, but here are four of my favourite books on sherry that are highly recommended for enthusiasts.
 Note that the first three do not contain any pictures, so they may not appeal right away.
 They’re all written in an easy way though, and the amount of information included is astonishing.

 As a history of sherry, it is still a top-notch reference.
-There’s very little to add even though it has been 10 years since the last update.
-Unfortunately the part about bodegas is too concise and a little dated.
+There’s very little to add even though the industry has changed significantly in the past decade or so.
+Unfortunately the part about bodegas is too concise.
 It may not serve as a perfect guide for buying sherry in today’s market or visiting the region, it’s more of a background / study work.

 A guide to the traditional wines of Andalucia

 Peter Liem & Jesus Barquín

 Peter Liem is an American wine writer and an authority in the field of Champagne.
 He recently got into sherry and now organises the Sherry Fest in New York and Toronto.
 Jesús Barquín is a professor of criminal law, but more importantly also a founder of Equipo Navazos.